The beauty of a church community is the abundance of committed people who have an interest in helping the church achieve its vision and mission.

 8. Chain-of-Command

-It is important for volunteers to understand the church chain-of-command, not so much to recognize who the boss is but to know who to go to with issues or problems.
+Volunteers need to understand the church chain of command, not to recognize who the boss is but to know who to go to with issues or problems.

-This is so the volunteer doesn’t approach the pastor about soap right before he is getting ready to preach to the congregation.
+This is so the volunteer doesn’t approach the pastor about soap right before he gets ready to preach to the congregation.

-Having a printed organizational chart is also very helpful to show a picture of this.
+A printed organizational chart is also very helpful in showing a picture of this.

 9. Communication Process

-For example, a volunteer should know who to call if they have to miss their scheduled shift or if volunteer schedules are posted on the church website they know to go there for that information.
+For example, a volunteer should know who to call if they have to miss their scheduled shift, or if volunteer schedules are posted on the church website, the volunteer knows to go there for that information.

 10. Volunteer Program